 Our Rap2Rep campaign (also run as Voice2Rep in Nigeria) aims to build a network of musicians and fans of socially conscious music who are passionate about using their voices to advocate for the change they would like to see.

 LISTEN TO THE NEW CORONAVIRUS CAMPAIGN SONGS!

-Contestants are challenged to create short videos or sound recordings and to share them through an online registration form and a dedicated WhatsApp number – 0770196723.
-Next, post videos to your personal Facebook pages and tag Accountability Lab, Integrity Icon Liberia and iCampus Liberia.
+Contestants were challenged to create short videos or sound recordings and also to post videos to their personal Facebook pages.
 Based on the applications, acclaimed American artists Aisha Fukushima, Oscar Williams and popular Liberian rapper Beatmaster will select two overall winners.
 Winners will be notified and announced on social media and all participants are encouraged to share their submissions to extend the reach of the songs.
 The winners will be chosen based on both judges’ scores and the number of times that songs are shared on social media.
-You could win a cash prize, along with production time in the iCampus music studio to produce your song professionally.
+Winners stand a chance to win production time in the iCampus music studio to produce a song professionally.

-Liberia’s COVID-19 infection rate is growing, and Accountability Lab Liberia has established this project to help encourage people to practise social distancing and regular handwashing.
+Liberia’s COVID-19 infection rate is growing, and Accountability Lab Liberia has established this project to help encourage people to practise social distancing, wear masks and regularly wash their hands.
 During the Ebola crisis, AL Liberia mobilized HipCo musicians to develop songs to build awareness, and through a national campaign on radio and through concerts, sensitized thousands of Liberians to the danger of the virus.
 Now, there is a core group of very engaged, very popular artists who are ready to participate in raising awareness around COVID-19.